isaacyakl/new-breed-shopify-theme/README.md

 Revamp from old style.

 ## To-Do
-- Expand search bar by default on desktop
-- Add credits in footer
-- Add COVID-19 warning on product pages
 - Add product info badges on product pages
 - Fix slides for mobile (slide buttons cover part of the image)
+- Stack info bar in mobile view instead of side-by-side
+- Customize 404 page with an image
-- Customize email template with logo, COVID-19 warning etc.
+- Update email template with new logo and shorter COVID-19 warning.
+- Expand search bar by default on desktop
 - Improve page layout and background color for policy pages
-- Customize 404 page with an image
-- Stack info bar in mobile view instead of side-by-side

 ## New Version Procedure
 Before making changes to the theme follow this procedure to avoid editing on the live website.